 A month after revealing that a child died and several others were injured in accidents on Peloton treadmills, the at-home exercise company is fighting a federal safety agency’s request that it recall the dangerous products and has delayed its investigation into potential safety problems.
 According to a news report in The Washington Post, the Consumer Product Safety Commission (CPSC) has taken the unusual step of issuing an administrative subpoena to require Peloton to disclose the name of the child who died and the family’s contact information so regulators can continue their investigation of what went wrong.

 Danger and Warning

-The Post reports that CPSC and Peloton are also clashing over whether the treadmills need to be taken off the market.
-Peloton and federal regulators had been involved in negotiations over the wording and timing of an agency alert to warn consumers about the potential dangers posed by the Peloton Tread Plus, a $4,300 exercise machine, which has soared in popularity during the coronavirus pandemic when nearly everyone has been unable to go to the gym to exercise.
+The Post reports that CPSC and Peloton also question whether the treadmills need to be removed from the market.
+Peloton and federal regulators had been involved in negotiations over the wording and timing of an agency alert to warn consumers about the potential dangers the Peloton Tread Plus poses.
+This $4,300 exercise machine has soared in popularity during the coronavirus pandemic when nearly everyone has been unable to go to the gym to exercise.

 A new safety warning from the CPSC was posted last week saying that the agency found that there are safety issues with the treadmills and it advises consumers to stop using them.
 Peloton responded with a statement on its website the same day deriding the CPSC’s alert calling it “inaccurate and misleading.”
 The company also said consumers have no reason to worry and don’t have to stop using the treadmills.